The Deleveraging of U.S. Firms and Institutional Investors' Role

 June 5, 2014

-Corporate leverage is important for economic stability and decreased markedly in the U.S. since 1992.
-In contrast to press coverage of hedge funds increasing corporate debt, we find increases in institutional ownership, primarily by mutual funds, account for part of this deleveraging.
-We use implied mutual fund trades constructed from individual-investor flows as exogenous variation in institutional ownership.
-Supporting the hypothesis institutions contributed to the deleveraging, our estimates increase significantly after regulatory reforms incentivized stronger institutional governance.
+Corporate leverage has decreased markedly in the U.S. since 1992.
+In contrast to press coverage of hedge funds increasing debt, increases in institutional investments, primarily by mutual funds, account for part of this deleveraging.
+We use implied mutual fund trades constructed from individual-investor flows as exogenous variation in institutional ownership for estimation.
+Supporting the hypothesis institutions contributed to deleveraging, our estimates increase significantly after regulatory reforms incentivized stronger institutional governance.
 Firms deleverage by reducing debt and transitioning to debt associated with enhanced monitoring and efficiency.
-Counterfactual simulations indicate aggregate leverage would have been eight percentage points higher today without institutions' influence.
+Counterfactual simulations indicate aggregate leverage would have been eight percentage points higher without institutions' influence.

 Number of Pages in PDF File: 67